bradorego/bradorego.com/content/post/2017-03-18-why-firing-top-tier-firm.md

 ---

-### A brief plug

 Do you have similar experiences to share?
 Are you in a similar situation, trying to decide how to move forward with a project and who to hire?
 Trying to build your own in house team?
-I'd be happy to talk more about it (and hopefully be able to help)! <a href="mailto:me@bradorego.com">Let's chat</a>.
+I'd be happy to talk more about it (and hopefully be able to help)! <a href="mailto:me@bradorego.com?subject=Hiring%20vs%20In-House">Let's chat</a>.